15 things to remember before going home for Christmas

 If you haven't sorted out your travel already, make sure you do it as soon as you can.

 If you're heading home on the train, remember that the earlier you book, the cheaper the tickets will generally be.
-Most train ticket websites allow you to book up to 12 weeks ahead – and you can save up to 40% depending on where you're travelling to and from.
+Most train ticket websites allow you to book up to 12 weeks ahead.
+You can also save up to 40% depending on where you're travelling to and from.

-Plan the dates you'll be travelling (try to avoid peak times as much as possible) and reserve yourself a seat as soon as you have a date in mind.
+Plan the dates you'll be travelling (try to avoid peak times) and reserve yourself a seat as soon as you have a date in mind.
+This also applies if you want to travel with Megabus or National Express coaches.
+You don't want to miss out on a seat.

 Get as much work done as you can before you leave

-No one wants to spend Christmas stressing out about writing essays or revising for exams – and the chances are, when you're full up on turkey and Christmas pudding, you won't be in the mood to work anyway.
+No one wants to spend Christmas stressing out about writing essays or revising for exams.
+The chances are, when you're full up on turkey and Christmas pudding, you won't be in the mood to work anyway.

-Getting ahead means you can get your work finished with plenty of time to spare, so you can unwind and properly enjoy yourself.
+Try to get your work finished with plenty of time to spare.
+That way, you can unwind and properly enjoy yourself at home.

 Don't overpack your suitcase